– What’s the average age of the campers?

-During the youth sessions we accept skiers starting at age 9, with the average age being around 16.
+During the Youth sessions we accept skiers starting at age 9, with the average age being around 14.
 For skiers age 9-11 (the grom years) we have packages available for the parents to come along and accompany.
-We do have skiers in their 20′s attending these sessions as well and the occasional 30+ year old.
-Our adult-only week sees people from age 19 to 60+ with the average age being in the 30′s.
+Young adults are also welcome to join our youth weeks.
+Our adult-only week sees people from age 19 to 60+ with the average age being in the 30’s.

 How soon do you start to fill up?

 Usually bookings start flowing in from January onwards and by early-March the most popular sessions are starting to book up.
 Every year it seems to get earlier so please call or email us to check availability and we can hold your spot while your registration/deposit is in the mail.
 The spot is not 100% guaranteed until we receive your $400 deposit/session.